-The former residence of Governor Huey P. Long, the Old Governor’s Mansion is a fantastic piece of antediluvian architecture.
-Step back in time, as you discover the rooms and halls, on a one-hour guided tour through the magnificent house.
-A spiral staircase greets visitors in the foyer.
-The influence of 1600 Pennsylvania Avenue is apparent by the many parallels between the two floor plans.
-If you find yourself in the capital city, stop by The Mansion, and explore this treasured piece of Louisiana’s history.
+The Old Governor’s Mansion is the former residence of Governor Huey P Long and a fantastic piece of architecture.
+Step back in time and survey the rooms and halls on a one-hour guided tour through the magnificent house.
+A spiral staircase greets you in the foyer, and the influence of 1600 Pennsylvania Avenue is immediately apparent.

 Louisiana Arts and Science Museum

-Huey P. Long – better known as “The Kingfish” – was arguably Louisiana’s best, yet most corrupt, governor.
-One thing is certain about the man – he got things done.
-Louisiana’s New State Capitol building is one of the many construction projects undertaken and completed during the reign of this ambitious political giant, who often used unorthodox methods to accomplish his aspirations.
-He would meet his fate inside the capitol building he had fought to erect; Huey P. Long was shot by Carl Weiss on September 8, 1935, and died of his injuries two days later.
+Huey P Long – aka the Kingfish – was arguably Louisiana’s best, yet most corrupt, governor.
+One thing is certain about the man: he got things done.
+Louisiana’s State Capitol building is one of the many construction projects undertaken and completed during the time of this ambitious political giant, who often used unorthodox methods to accomplish his aspirations.
+He would meet his fate inside the capitol building he had fought to erect; Long was shot by Carl Weiss on September 8, 1935, and died two days later.

-Of all the historical architecture in and around Baton Rouge, the Old State Capitol building may be the most unique.
-A Gothic design, with brilliant stained-glass windows, the magnificent structure resembles a medieval castle.
-Today, the building which has stood for more than 165 years serves as a museum to educate people on the political history of Louisiana.
-Stand on the steps of this ecclesiastical vestige, perched atop a grassy knoll on the bank of the Mississippi, and take in the ambiance of this unforgettable, picturesque scene.
+Of all the historic architecture in and around Baton Rouge, the Old State Capitol building is unique, with its gothic design and brilliant stained-glass windows resembling a medieval castle.
+Today, the Capitol, which was built 170 years ago, serves as a museum to educate visitors on Louisiana’s political history.
+Stand on the steps of this ecclesiastical vestige, perched on a grassy knoll on the bank of the Mississippi, and take in the ambience of this memorable spot.

-There is no better place in downtown to satisfy your stomach than Pastime.
-Revered by locals, you can’t go wrong ordering a pizza, calzone, or po’ boy.
-There is an option for even the pickiest individuals on the extensive menu at this casual restaurant.
-Located under the I-10 Mississippi River Bridge, Pastime began as a grocery store in the 1920s.
-In 1945, the building was reopened as the restaurant that still stands, and in 2007 was named a Historic Landmark.
+There is no better place downtown to satisfy your cravings than Pastime, revered by Baton Rouge residents.
+You can’t go wrong ordering a pizza, calzone or po’ boy.
+There is an option for even the pickiest individuals on the extensive menu here.
+Located under the Horace Wilkinson Bridge, Pastime began as a grocery store in the 1920s.
+In 1945, the building was reopened as the restaurant that still stands, and in 2007, it was named a historic landmark.

 LSU Rural Life Museum

-Take a step back in time and experience the rural lives of Louisianians during the 18th and 19th centuries.
-Hailed as “Louisiana’s best kept secret,” the LSU Rural Life Museum is an absolute wonder.
-The world-renowned museum is aesthetically stunning and accurately depicts the injustices suffered by millions of people, enslaved for generations.
-The scene appears virtually untouched by time – climb inside the claustrophobia-inducing slave quarters and then visit the spacious church used to reinforce the disturbing social injustice of slavery.
+Take a step back in time and experience the rural lives of Louisianians during the 18th and 19th centuries at the LSU Rural Life Museum.
+This aesthetically stunning building accurately depicts the injustices suffered by those enslaved for generations.
+The scene appears virtually untouched by time – climb inside the claustrophobia-inducing slave quarters, followed by a visit to the spacious church used to reinforce the disturbing social injustice of slavery.

-If the museums and old buildings aren’t quite satisfying your need for danger, head down to the boat and put it all on black.
+If the museums and old buildings don’t quite satisfy your need for excitement, head down to the boat and put it all on black.
 The Hollywood Casino is a great place to blow off some steam.
 Don’t have enough to bet big?
-That’s okay – head over to the cheap slots and take advantage of free drinks.
-If you happen to be a regular gambler, there are other options which might be of interest.
-The Belle of Baton Rouge is located just south of the Hollywood Casino, in the downtown area.
-Further down river you’ll find the newest addition, L’auberge Casino, which opened in 2012.
+That’s OK – head over to the cheap slots and take advantage of free drinks.
+Other options include the Belle of Baton Rouge, just south of the Hollywood Casino, in the downtown area.
+Farther down the river, you’ll find the newest addition, L’auberge Casino, which opened in 2012.

 Shaw Center for the Arts

-The Shaw Center for the Arts is the perfect way to end a day in downtown Baton Rouge.
+The Shaw Center for the Arts is the perfect way to spend an evening in downtown Baton Rouge.
 Inside, take in the magnificent visuals provided by the LSU Museum of Art and the LSU School of Art Glassell Gallery.
-Finally, cap off your evening with some of the best dining in the city.
-Stroubes Chophouse is a local favorite, and you can’t go wrong with Capital City Grill.
-However, the rooftop experience at Tsunami is second to none.
-Order some of the best sushi in the city while enjoying the most spectacular scene Baton Rouge has to offer, as the sun sets over the Mississippi River.
+Cap off your evening with some of the best dining spots in the city.
+Stroubes is a local favorite, and you can’t go wrong with Capital City Grill.
+The rooftop experience at Tsunami is where you can order some of the best sushi in the city while enjoying the most spectacular scene Baton Rouge has to offer, as the sun sets over the Mississippi.